What is power-based violence?

-Confidential resources do not have to report what you share with them to university officials or police.
-They provide crisis intervention, support, and a safe place to talk without judgement.
+Confidential resources will not have to report what you share with them to university officials or police.
+They provide crisis intervention, support, and a safe place to talk without judgment.
 Confidential resources are still obligated to report or break confidentiality in three circumstances: (1) threat of harm to self or others, (2) suspected or known child or elder abuse, and (3) judge-signed court orders.

 What is consent?

 Consent is a clear and unambiguous agreement to participate in a sexual activity.
 Consent must be freely given, ongoing, informed, sober, and it can be withdrawn at any time.
 Past consent does not imply future consent.

 How do I help somebody I care about?

 If someone you care about tells you that they’ve experienced sexual violence, here are some things you can do to help:

 - Listen.
 Try not to rush them; let them tell you whatever they want to tell you and avoid asking questions since that may be perceived as judgmental or blaming.

 - Provide Choices.
 Power-based violence is all about power and control, and no one ever chooses to be victimized.
 Therefore, it is a good idea to provide choices to survivors so they can restore their sense of power and control.
 This may mean you let them make small choices - such as where to go for dinner.
 It also may be helpful for you to let them know they could seek mental health resource, medical attention, and/or report what they've experienced.

 - Believe them!
 Let the survivor know you are there and support them.
 Statistically speaking, they are probably telling you the truth.